National Landing

 National Landing is an area in Northern Virginia encompassing parts of the Crystal City and Pentagon City neighborhoods of Arlington County and the Potomac Yard neighborhood in the city of Alexandria.
-It is the location of the Amazon HQ2 headquarters.
+It is the location of Amazon's second headquarters.

-In 2018, the neighborhood was branded and announced as "National Landing" as part of a local economic development plans to bring Amazon HQ2 to the area.
+In 2018, the neighborhood was branded and announced as "National Landing" as part of a local economic development plan to bring Amazon HQ2 to the area.
 The announcement also included plans to build a graduate-school satellite university campus of Virginia Tech in the area.
 The "National Landing" name derives, in part, from the area's proximity to Ronald Reagan Washington National Airport.

 Branding campaign

-When the name "National Landing" was announced on November 13, 2018 for the Amazon HQ2 launch, it was met with significant confusion, and mockery since locals had never heard this name before and did not feel that "National Landing" was a real place.
+When the name "National Landing" was announced on November 13, 2018 for the Amazon HQ2 launch, it met with significant confusion and mockery since locals had never heard this name before and did not feel that "National Landing" was a real place.
 Prior to the Amazon announcement, "National Landing" was not used by locals.

 While initial comments suggested Amazon was changing the name of Crystal City unilaterally, local officials explained that the region included more than just Crystal City, and that the name and branding campaign came from the local jurisdictions and their economic development committees (Arlington Economic Development and the Alexandria Economic Development Partnership), in partnership with Amazon and developer JBG Smith.
 The rebranding is not expected to change the names of the existing neighborhoods, like Crystal City, but instead to serve as an umbrella term.